Leehoang-0405/Victoria_Accident_PowerBI_Dashboard/README.md

 | **Data Storytelling** | Dashboard designed specifically for an executive audience, with YoY and 5-year views presented side by side to prevent single-year misinterpretation |
 | **Stakeholder Communication** | Translated complex multi-table government crash data into plain language KPIs and visuals accessible to a non-technical executive audience |
 | **AI Tools (Claude)** | Applied generative AI across mockup generation, business requirement planning, DAX troubleshooting, and project documentation |

 ---

-## Results and Business Recommendations

-**1. Fatalities are rising even as total crashes fall**

-Fatalities increased 18.6% over 5 years while total crashes fell 6.2%, suggesting road safety resources should shift toward severity reduction programs rather than crash volume reduction.
-Fewer crashes does not mean safer roads if the crashes that do occur are more deadly.

-**2. Urban 60 km/h zones carry the highest crash burden**

-With 22,324 crashes recorded in 60 km/h zones, urban roads account for the largest share of incidents by a significant margin.
-Investment in urban road safety infrastructure, intersection design, and speed enforcement in these zones is likely to produce the greatest reduction in total crash numbers.

-**3. Geelong is the highest priority region for intervention**

-Among the top regions, Geelong recorded the highest fatality count (48) and the second highest serious injury count (1,576).
-Targeted regional programs and infrastructure audits in Geelong should be prioritised in the next funding cycle.

-**4. Alcohol enforcement programs are working**

-Alcohol-related crashes dropped 11.4% over 5 years, the strongest sustained improvement across all key metrics.
-This suggests existing enforcement and awareness programs are effective and should be maintained and expanded rather than defunded or deprioritised.

-**5. Single-year figures can be deeply misleading**

-Police attendance appeared to drop 50.3% year on year, which would normally trigger concern.
-Over 5 years, the decline was just 1.8%.
-This finding alone demonstrates the risk of making resource decisions based on one year of data and validates the need for a dashboard that presents both perspectives together.

----